About + Q&A

 Also, being predominantly monopigment & out-of-gamut, my art is very susceptible to looking extremely different in different lighting conditions.
 I generally try to photograph in indirect "daylight" colored light (~6000K) but warmer light will dampen cool colors (blues/violets), while cooler light will deaden warm colors (reds/yellows).

 Lastly, my art is not always lightfast - I use some fugitive pigments which will develop - fade, shift, or yellow - over the course of their lifetime.
 I also use oil paint, which does not fully cure for two full years.
-It can look different after time has passed, and I think that's an interesting thing about them, that the art itself can change without human intervention.
-I think that's a cool thing, a sort of reverse-metaphor for how our understanding and evocative apparatus of a piece of art or music changes over time.
+It can look different after time has passed, and I think that's a cool and interesting thing about them, that the art itself can change without human intervention.
+I see it as a sort of reversal of metaphor for how our understanding and evocative apparatus of a piece of art or music changes over time.

 That said, I know it can also be frustrating to not get what you wanted.
 If you are worried about that, let me know ahead of purchase and I can give you a rough estimation on how things change — or, feel free to commission a non-developing duplicate.